needly/lynx-chain-example-dapp/README.md

 -- `<a class="waves-effect waves-light btn-large" onClick="handleDraw()">Draw</a>` main draw button `onClick` attribute defines the javascript function that is going to be triggered by clicking the button

 ##### Javascript description
 Our code is using ES6 Javascript version.
 We are using "fat arrow" functions `() => {}` in this case just to make it more legible.
-We are using plain [lynxwallet SDK API](https://developers.lynxwallet.io/sdk) we have 5 basic functions
+We are using plain [lynxwallet SDK API](https://developers.lynxwallet.io/sdk) and we have 5 basic functions.
 - signin function requests the account name and account state
 - populateWelcomeScreen function uses signin data to populate mainscreen html
 - handleDraw function handles the actual transaction with blockchain as well as random number generation
-- noConnectionError and noWalletError are helper functions to show error
+- showConnectionError and showWalletError are helper functions to show error

 ##### CSS styles description
 Included file is being only used to hide html elements on load and to center the preloader on the page.